Doskoy/MC/README.md

 # MC
-Laboratory project for the computational models course at the university of Granada
+Laboratory project for the computational models course at the university of Granada.
+This progam analyse a text and separate it into syllables.